LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 .. code-block:: text

-   | ?- logtalk::ask_question(question, hitchhikers, ultimate_answer, '=='(42), N).
+   | ?- logtalk::ask_question(question, hitchhikers, ultimate_question, '=='(42), N).

    N = 42
    yes

 In a practical case, the fixed answer would be used for followup goals being tested.
-The question answer read loop is not used when a fixed answer is provided using the ``logtalk::question_hook/6`` predicate thus preventing the creation of endless loops.
+The question answer read loop (which calls the question check closure) is not used when a fixed answer is provided using the ``logtalk::question_hook/6`` predicate thus preventing the creation of endless loops.
 For example, the following query succeeds:

 .. code-block:: text

-   | ?- logtalk::ask_question(question, hitchhikers, ultimate_answer, '=='(41), N).
+   | ?- logtalk::ask_question(question, hitchhikers, ultimate_question, '=='(41), N).

    N = 42
    yes